 Perhaps we’ve learned from our mistakes.
 The first iteration of Dilworth Plaza began with high hopes in 1966, yet by the time it was finally completed in 1977 the plaza had become a weapon in one of the most bitter grudges in the history of Philadelphia politics.

 Groundbreaking took place a scant two years after Time magazine put Planning Commission head Edmund Bacon on its cover as the face of urban renewal in America.
 The article lauded Bacon’s projects in Philadelphia–the Penn Center redevelopment, the restoration of Society Hill, and I.M.
 Pei’s nearby Society Hill Towers–as “the most thoughtfully planned, thoroughly rounded, skillfully coordinated of all the big-city programs in the U.S.” Within a few years, however, that era would be over.
-Federal money for massive urban infrastructure projects dried up, public opinion turned against new highways and other urban renewal projects that ruptured neighborhoods.
+Federal money for massive urban infrastructure projects dried up, and public opinion turned against new highways and other urban renewal projects that ruptured neighborhoods.

 Plaza construction was more than half finished when the project took a bizarre turn in 1973.
 With former mayor Richardson Dilworth ailing, City Council voted to name the plaza in his honor.
-Mayor Frank Rizzo, who hated the reformer Dilworth, signed the ordinance but refused to call it Dilworth Plaza.
+Mayor Frank Rizzo, who loathed the reformer Dilworth, signed the ordinance but refused to call it Dilworth Plaza.
 Dilworth’s death in 1974 apparently did little to placate Rizzo, who continued to call it “West Plaza” until the day it was formally dedicated three years later.
 Rizzo then managed to forget to invite Dilworth’s family to the dedication, and only provided 13 folding chairs for the ceremony.
 Even the date on the plaque was wrong.
 One man did receive an award, though–Dilworth Plaza architect Vincent Kling.
 The honor was given by a trade group called the Building Stone Institute, and considering that the plaza was clad almost entirely in granite, it might have been more accurately called the “best customer award.”

 Dilworth’s friends were so incensed by Rizzo’s ongoing snubs that they decided the plaza needed a memorial to Dilworth.
 They raised $70,000 privately, (the first $20 was donated by Dilworth’s bootblack) and awarded the commission to artist Emlen Etting, who had his own history with Rizzo.
 When Rizzo was still a captain in the 1950s, he had broken up a party at Etting’s house.
 Etting responded by telling the press that Rizzo’s men “behaved like Cossacks.”
 Unsurprisingly, the project languished awaiting approvals from various City agencies.
 Its dedication ceremony didn’t take place until 1982–a full five years after it was first proposed.

 The people of Philadelphia never really warmed up to Dilworth Plaza, and who can blame them.
 All that stone was softened to some degree by trees and shrubs in summer.
-But in winter the plaza was unforgivingly brutalist, much like the grand plaza’s of Beijing’s Forbidden City often cited by Bacon as an inspiration for the Penn Center redevelopment.
+But in winter the plaza was unforgivingly brutalist, much like the grand plazas of Beijing’s Forbidden City often cited by Bacon as an inspiration for the Penn Center redevelopment.
 It could look terribly bleak at times; indeed, it didn’t seem like much of a stretch when director Terry Gilliam turned the northern end of the plaza into a post-apocalyptic wasteland in his movie 12 Monkeys.

 Photo gallery by Rob Lybeck